mvazcar/pytorch-training-2024/slides/src/2.3-distributed/section-slides.md

 - can be used in combination with MPI
 - collectives may be faster than GPU-aware MPI
 - often used in AI applications (PyTorch, Keras or TensorFlow)
-- can be used for HPC applications, too!
 - AMD's version: RCCL

 </div>